Biosecurity is about reducing the risk of introducing or spreading invasive non-native species (and other things like diseases) in the countryside.

 Download the Anglers Check Clean Dry leaflet.

-Invasive species could be spread in any water or material.
-Boat users should take care to avoid moving these between water bodies.
-Follow the CHECK, CLEAN, DRY guidance for boat users, ensure boats & trailers are cleaned, including removing biofouling from hulls before transfer to another site.
+Follow the CHECK, CLEAN, DRY guidance for boat users or guidance for paddlers ensure boats, boards & trailers are cleaned, including removing biofouling from hulls before transfer to another site.
+Wetsuits, buoyancy aids and boots also need a good clean.

 Outdoor event organisers can play a key part in improving biosecurity and protecting the environment.
 Participants should be asked to arrive at the event with their kit clean and dry.
 A cleaning station should be set up for those that arrive with damp or dirty kit and for use after the event.